ece-fast-lab/MICRO-2026-ARC/kernel/README.md

 # MICRO 2026 ARC custom kernel

-This directory reconstructs the SPR1 kernel from Linux v6.11, the ARC patch, and the installed configuration.
+This directory reconstructs the custom AE kernel from Linux v6.11, the ARC patch, and the installed configuration.
 The expected release is `6.11.0-mig-offload+`.

 Kernel installation is a one-time administrator task.
-Skip this document when SPR1 already runs the expected kernel because AE2–AE4 use validated prebuilt modules.
+Skip this document when the target host already runs the expected kernel because AE2–AE4 use validated prebuilt modules.

 ## Reproduction inputs